mgiang2015/danceblocks/README.md

 ## Features version 1.0.0

-- [x] Drag-and-drop circles represent dancers.
+- [x] Drag-and-drop dancers.

-- [x] Add, delete and change existing circles' properties.
+- [x] Add, delete and change existing dancer's label and color.
+- [ ] Progress is saved and re-loaded after you have exited the app